davekempe/icinga2/doc/6-distributed-monitoring.md

 There is a security mechanism in place which requires the client to send in a valid ticket for CSR auto-signing.

-This ticket must be generated beforehand.
-The `ticket_salt` attribute for the [ApiListener](9-object-types.md#objecttype-apilistener) must be configured in order to make this work.
+This ticket must be generated beforehand on the master.
+The `ticket_salt` attribute for the [ApiListener](9-object-types.md#objecttype-apilistener) must be configured in order to make this work, in the master constants.conf.

 There are two possible ways to retrieve the ticket: